Breadth-First and Depth-First Traversals

 Implement a Graph class with all the methods described above, and make sure to test it on several different types of graphs.
 You can use the graph shown here as one of your test cases, but you should also test several significantly different cases (e.g. cycles, an instance of two arrows pointing the opposite way, a disconnected graph, etc).

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Breadth-First and Depth-First Traversals.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/breadth-first-and-depth-first-traversals/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/breadth-first-and-depth-first-traversals/